 Last year, as time was ticking away for me to use up the Dell credits that come with the Amex Business Platinum card, I bought a Fitbit Luxe watch on a whim.
 And for the next few months, it sat around waiting for someone to wear it.
 Finally, once I learned about the Paceline credit card and the Paceline watch, the Fitbit got its chance.
 My thinking went like this: 1) The credit card sounds awesome if people can easily meet the exercise goal each week; 2) I can test out how easy it is to meet the weekly exercise goal by using the app even without applying for the card; and 3) I need a fitness tracker to make all that happen.
 Boom.
 I installed the app and put on the Fitbit.

 Interested in trying out the app yourself?
 Use a friend’s referral link to get the app (or enter their referral code after installing the app) and you’ll get a $5 gift card (and your friend with get a $20 gift card).
-Here are our referral links to get you started:
+Here is our referral link to get you started:

 I installed the app last week, and learned the following from my experience so far: